 When we moved to Old Goat Farm we were lucky enough to have a beautiful space already dedicated to vegetables.
 It is about a sixty by sixty foot square.
 The back side has the chicken coop and bird run.
 Both sides have espalier apples, pears and plums.
 The front is a long perennial border filled with very tall plants that block the view of the vegetable garden from the rest of the garden.
 When you are inside the vegetable garden it is its own little world.
 It even has a top made from bird netting.
 This latest development is due to the fact that the peacocks discovered a few years ago that they could swoop in and have a little buffet.

 Originally there were little raised beds but I removed them and put in rows to maximize the amount of produce we could grow.
-Lately I have been putting in raised beds.
+Lately I have been putting in larger raised beds.
 I also replaced the chip paths with gravel.
 I'm hoping that is better for weed control.
 I moved the raspberries and blueberries from behind the barn to the inside of the veggie garden.
 They are against the fence on the sides.
 Growing up I remember that there were always some flowers mixed in with the veggies.
 Since Gary has a large collection of Day Lilies we put a row of them against the chicken coop and bird run for just a little more color.

 Fresh wood chips on the paths

 Since our last frost is usually around mid-May we don’t plant until Memorial Day weekend.
 It has become a tradition.
 I like nothing better than going out to the garden and seeing what is ripe and planning dinner around that or sometimes just that.
 We do freeze quite a bit and I always have the best intentions of canning but it rarely happens.
 The local food bank is most appreciative of my procrastination.

 You gotta love summer in the veggie garden.
 Bon appetite.